cleanchain/cleanchain.github.io/index.md

 ![](future_color.svg)

 A blockchain is a distributed database: a digital register that publicly stores encoded informations on the internet.
 It is a very powerful and versatile tool, able to be adapted for different solutions in different environments and [our goal is to improve transparency and efficiency](goal.md) of the food chain industry through its use.

+## Who are we

+We are [three students](contacts.md) from the [University of Pisa](https://www.unipi.it/index.php/english) and, together with other european universities, we are currently working on this project for the [EUAcceL 2021](https://eit-hei.eu/assets/pdf/fact-sheets/EIT-Project-Fact-Sheet-EUAcceL.pdf) event, organized by the European Institute of tecnology and funded by the European Union.

+## Work in progress

+Stay tuned for the updates.